paulsonkoly/calc/Readme.md

 ## Builtin functions

 Built in functions are loaded in the top level frame on the interpreter start up.
-They provide functionality that cannot be implemented in calc itself, or convinience functions.
+They provide functionality that cannot be implemented in calc itself, or convenience functions.
 These are just regular function values defined in the global lexical scope.

 | function | arity | returns                    | description                             |
 |----------|-------|----------------------------|-----------------------------------------|